little-book-of/algorithms/books/en-US/book.md

 Think of it like:

-> "Take what looks best right now, don't worry about the future."
+> "Take what looks best right now, and don't worry about the future."

-They're fast and simple, but not always correct ,  they only work when the greedy choice property holds.
+They are fast and simple, but not always correct.
+They only work when the greedy choice property holds.

 Example: Coin Change (Greedy version)
 Suppose you want to make 63 cents using US coins (25, 10, 5, 1).
 The greedy approach:

-- Take 25 → 38 left- Take 25 → 13 left- Take 10 → 3 left- Take 1 × 3
+- Take 25 → 38 left
+- Take 25 → 13 left
+- Take 10 → 3 left
+- Take 1 × 3

-Works here, but not always (try coins 1, 3, 4 for 6).
+This works here, but not always (try coins 1, 3, 4 for amount 6).

-Simple but not guaranteed optimal.
+Simple, but not guaranteed optimal.

 Common greedy algorithms:

+- Kruskal's Minimum Spanning Tree
+- Prim's Minimum Spanning Tree
-- Kruskal's MST- Prim's MST- Dijkstra's (non-negative weights)- Huffman coding
+- Dijkstra's Shortest Path (non-negative weights)
+- Huffman Coding

 #### 2. Divide and Conquer

-This one's a classic.
+This is a classic paradigm.
 You break the problem into smaller subproblems, solve each recursively, and then combine the results.

-It's like splitting a task among friends, then merging the answers.
+It's like splitting a task among friends, then merging their answers.

 Formally:

 $$
 T(n) = aT\left(\frac{n}{b}\right) + f(n)
 $$

 Examples:

-- Merge Sort: divide the array, sort halves, merge- Quick Sort: partition around pivot- Binary Search: halve the range each step
+- Merge Sort: divide the array, sort halves, merge
+- Quick Sort: partition around a pivot
+- Binary Search: halve the range each step

 Elegant and powerful, but recursion overhead can add cost if poorly structured.

 #### 3. Dynamic Programming (DP)